Vansh150705/ThreatBrain/README.md

 6. **Compliance** :- Assesses GDPR / PCI-DSS / SOC 2 obligations
 7. **Hunt** *(proactive)* :- Generates threat-hunting hypotheses

-Every decision is logged to an **append-only audit trail** enforced by Postgres triggers — so when this evidence is presented in court or to a regulator, it's verifiable.
+Every decision is logged to an **append-only audit trail** enforced by Postgres triggers, so when this evidence is presented in court or to a regulator, it's verifiable.

 ---